lar-dragon/goodra/README.md

 goodra myLaradock
 ```

+Against `myLaradock` you may specific your own Laradock project name.
 This command also initialised Laradock, but for user specific `~/.goodra/myLaradock` catalog.
 Command use `LARADOCK_ORIGIN` and `LARADOCK_BRANCH` environments from Laradock `.env`.